quick_reference_all

 calendar_today

-The longer your loan tenure, the more pronounced the difference between flat and reducing rates becomes.
-A 5-year flat rate loan can easily cost 50% more in total interest compared to a reducing balance loan at the same nominal rate.
+Longer tenures amplify the flat rate penalty.
+A 5-year flat rate loan can cost 50% more in total interest than a reducing balance loan at the same nominal rate — the extra cost compounds over time.

 currency_rupee